Math-TECH-Hub/CommunityRepairCafe/README.md

-# Community Repair Cafe'
+# Community Repair Cafe
-How to set up a community repair Cafe'?
+How to set up a community repair Cafe?